Make Music Day UK: Origins

 The British National Music Day was the idea of The Rolling Stones' musician Mick Jagger and Tim Renton MP, the at the time Minister of State for the Arts, and launched on 12 February 1992 at a press conference at the Royal Festival Hall, in London, with event Chairman Harvey Goldsmith and Jagger.
 The first event took place on 28 June 1992, with a programme of more than 1,500 events across the United Kingdom.

 The first event was supported by the Musicians' Union (United Kingdom), with 50 of its branches taking part, and small grants were made available by the European Commission for local events with a budget of less than £10,000.
 The National Music Day Foundation was created to support the events, chaired by Goldsmith, with trustees including Baron Armstrong of Ilminster.
 To mark the launch Glastonbury Festival, which was taking place on the same weekend, was linked to National Music Day.
 BBC Radio 1 hosted a National Music Day Roadshow in Glasgow.
 Richard Allinson won a Gold at Radio Academy Awards for his coverage of the first event on BBC Radio 2, which was part of a 15-hour day of broadcasts to mark the occasion, with shows also presented by Ken Bruce.

 In 1993, the event became two days, taking place on 26 and 27 June.
 It was launched at Hard Rock Cafe, London, by Peter Brooke, Baron Brooke of Sutton Mandeville and Right Said Fred.
-More 1,100 live events took place across the country.
+More than 1,100 live events took place across the country.
 A live broadcast by MCM Networks, and sponsored by Coca-Cola, linked 41 Independent Local Radio stations with venues, and went on to win gold at the Radio Academy Awards for Outstanding Special Event.
 Buzzcocks performed a live version of their song "Lipstick" on BBC Radio 1 that was later released on a BBC Sessions album by the band in 1997.